Smells Like Teen Spirit: Release and reception

 The single was also successful in other countries.
 In the United Kingdom, "Smells Like Teen Spirit" was released on November 18, 1991, reaching number seven on the UK Singles Chart and charting for 184 weeks.
 The song was nominated for two Grammy Awards: Best Hard Rock Performance with Vocal and Best Rock Song.
 Entertainment Weekly would later name Nirvana's loss to Eric Clapton in the Best Rock Song category as one of the 10 biggest upsets in Grammy history.
 Outside the United States, the song topped the charts of Belgium, France, New Zealand, and Spain.
 It charted within the top five of several European countries and reached number five in Australia.
+In Israel, it was voted in at number 2 on the IBA's "Voice of Israel" singles chart.
 It appeared on several year-end charts, including number 10 in New Zealand, number 17 in Belgium and Germany, and number 32 on the Billboard Hot 100 Year-End Chart.

 In the wake of Nirvana's success, Michael Azerrad wrote in a 1992 Rolling Stone article: "'Smells Like Teen Spirit' is an anthem for (or is it against?) the 'Why Ask Why?' generation.
 Just don't call Cobain a spokesman for a generation."
 Nevertheless, the music press awarded the song an "anthem-of-a-generation" status, placing Cobain as a reluctant spokesman for Generation X. The New York Times wrote that "'Smells Like Teen Spirit' could be this generation's version of the Sex Pistols' 1976 single, 'Anarchy in the U.K.', if it weren't for the bitter irony that pervades its title ... as Nirvana knows only too well, teen spirit is routinely bottled, shrink-wrapped and sold".

 Nirvana grew uncomfortable with the song's success and, in later concerts, often excluded it from the set list.
 Prior to the release of the band's 1993 follow-up album In Utero, Novoselic remarked, "If it wasn't for 'Teen Spirit' I don't know how Nevermind would have done ...
 There are no 'Teen Spirits' on In Utero."
 Cobain said in 1994, "I still like playing 'Teen Spirit', but it's almost an embarrassment to play it ...
 Everyone has focused on that song so much."